AustinCarlile/Cloud-Based-Planetary-Ephemerides-Deliverable/README.md

 The Web Service will also automatically create a “temp.json” file when generating an ISD, this is overwritten each time and will not grow in size.
 The user may want to automatically remove this file if they do not want to have it in memory at all times.

+The isd_generate function inside the Web Service uses the “-v” verbose flag, which will print all ISD generation operations to the Web Services’ console.
+If you would like to keep the Web Service as lightweight as possible, consider removing this flag.

 ## Troubleshooting